emmagraham/STAT540-UBC.github.io/announcements.md

     includes:
       after_body: include/nothing.html
 ---
+**February 17**: I have initiated a coaching document to give you some further guidelines about the HW1.
+Available [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/hw01/hw01_coaching_installment1.html).

 **February 13**: Q3-Q5 of HW1 have been added.
 See the Assignment tab or the links below.
 Note *new* deadline: March 2nd, 2015 at 9:30am

 **February 10**: Question 2 of HW1 has been added.
 See the Assignment tab or the links below.